 Should You Disable Windows Search and Indexing All Together?

 That really depends on whether or not you use it.
-Some people disable Windows Search and Index all together because it can reduce disk and CPU usage.
+Some people disable Windows Search and Index all together because it can reduce CPU usage and disk usage as well.
 Others find that disabling it causes system instability, especially in Windows 10 where Cortana is integrated into search.

 Should You Use Third-Party Software to Manage Windows Search?

 There are many third-party software options out there for managing and improving Windows Search.
 Depending on what you want to accomplish, one program might be better than the other.

-Before using third party software, we also recommend you create a system restore point along with having recovery media on hand.
+Before using third party software, as always, we recommend you create a system restore point along with having recovery media on hand.
 You never know how third party software might interact or cause trouble with Cortana and Windows Search until you start utilizing it.

 Windows Search is much improved in Windows 10, especially when using Cortana with it.
 However, by tweaking the above indexing options and disabling web search, you can get much more out of Windows Search and make it so much faster.

 Windows Search has always been a feature few people truly use and Windows 10 does make it easier and more effective to use than ever.

 Related: Make Windows 8 search better with these tips